ryx/marketing.js/README.md

 ]);
 ```

+### Execution
-However, we are now set up to get the touchpoint for the current page impression ba calling the engine's `execute` method.
+Now everything is set up to get the touchpoint for the current page impression by calling the engine's `execute` method.
 This looks at URL, query string and referrer (depending on the types of channels in the configuration) and performs the channel recognition.
 It also adds the recognized `Touchpoint` to the internal list with the touchpoint history.

 ```javascript
 const currentTouchpoint = engine.execute();
 console.log(currentTouchpoint.getChannel().getId());
 ```

-Finally, we can query the attributed `Touchpoint`(s) for the visitor based on our chosen `LastTouchAttributionModel` (looks at the single winning channel within the last 30 days).
-Note that this method returns an array of `AttributionItem` objects because we need to provide a `Touchpoint` and its associate `weight` on the attribution.
-Also we need any array here, as some attribution models may attribute multiple channels (e.g. "linear" or "time decay" models).
+Finally, we can query the attributed `Touchpoint`(s) for the visitor, based on our chosen `LastTouchAttributionModel` (looks at the single winning channel within the last 30 days).
+Note that this method returns an array of `AttributionItem` objects because we need to provide a `Touchpoint` and its associated `weight` on the attribution.
+Also we need an array here, as some attribution models may attribute multiple channels (e.g. "linear" or "time decay" models).

 ```javascript
 const attributionItems = engine.getAttributionItems();